Physical / Mobility Accessibility

 Ruby Beach

-Description: Ruby Beach is the northernmost beach access point in the Kalaloch Area.
-All of the beach access trails at Kalaloch descend from the top of the bluff to the beach.
+Ruby Beach is the northernmost beach in the Kalaloch Area.
+All of the trails leading to beaching at Kalaloch descend from the top of the bluff.
 They are generally steep and constructed to weather the 8.5 feet of annual rainfall.
 Winter ocean swells typically rearrange the beach logs at each location, so conditions at the point where the trail reaches the beach are constantly subject to change.

-The Ruby Beach parking area is a sloped gravel lot with two vault toilets in the center.
-There is an accessible viewing area overlooking the ocean on the north end of the parking area, with a lower section of rail for wheelchair users on the left-hand side.
+There is an accessible overlook on the north end of the parking lot.
 Vegetation may obscure the view at sitting height.

 Lake Crescent Area